 A surgeon from New Jersey was recently arrested en route to work for possession of cocaine, according to multiple media reports.
-The incident occurred on Sunday, August 4, 2019 when Vikas Patel, 36, was stopped for having tinted windows on his vehicle.
+The incident occurred on Sunday, August 4, 2019 when the individual, 36, was stopped for having tinted windows on his vehicle.

-Patel, a neurosurgeon at Mountainside Medical Center, told officers who pulled him over that he was “hurrying to work.”
+The individual told officers who pulled him over that he was “hurrying to work.”
 The traffic stop was initiated around 1 a.m.
-According to one media report, Patel attempted to be evasive when answering questions from the officers about his vehicle documents and identification.
+According to one media report, he attempted to be evasive when answering questions from the officers about his vehicle documents and identification.

 The traffic stop occurred on Rutherford Avenue in Lyndhurst, NJ.
 The vehicle’s registration was also expired.
-Patel lives in Parlin, which is in Middlesex County.
 A search of the vehicle was conducted when the officer noticed drug paraphernalia in plain view inside the vehicle.

-Patel was released pending his court hearing.
-Patel is innocent until he is proven guilty by a court of law.
+The individual was released pending his court hearing.
+It’s important to remember that anyone who is arrested for a crime is innocent until proven guilty by a court of law.

 New Jersey Cocaine Laws and Penalties